Next Start

 Advanced

 Requirements for becoming a CNC machinist can vary depending on the employer.
-In most cases, a high school diploma or GED is required to become a CNC machinist.
+In most cases, a high school diploma or GED diploma is required to become a CNC machinist.

 CNC operator positions are often taken on by beginners or those just starting out in the industry.
 Generally, they are responsible for loading stock material and running parts.
-The length of time to become an operator depends on the employer.
-Some complete on-the-job training after high school, while others start in operator positions after completing a CNC machining training program.
+The length of time it takes to become an operator depends on the employer.
+Some operators complete on-the-job training after high school, while others start in operator positions after completing a CNC machining training program.

 It’s important to know that operators, set-up operators (or machinists) and programmers play different roles in a CNC environment.
 Check out this blog on the differences between each position.

-According to the Bureau of Labor Statistics (BLS), the median annual salary for computer numerically controlled tool operators in the United States was $46,760 in May 2022.34 This means half of CNC machinists earned more and half earned less.
+According to the Bureau of Labor Statistics (BLS), the median annual salary for computer numerically controlled tool operators in the United States was $48,550 in May 2023.34 This means half of CNC machinists earned more and half earned less.
 Keep in mind that salary depends on several factors, including experience, employer, demand and cost of living in the area.

 If you’re curious to know how income for CNC machinists varies based on location, check out this state-specific salary guide.